MiguelSanLeon/Rock-Paper-Scissors-Lizard-Spock/README.md

        - 335 webkit-user-select is a vendor extension
        - 358 webkit-filter is a vendor extension

-* The [JSHints JavaScript Code Quality Tool](https://jshint.com/) was used validate the site's JavaScript code.
+* The [JSHint JavaScript Code Quality Tool](https://jshint.com/) was used to validate the site's JavaScript code.

-    - JSHints found 8 warnings:
+    - JSHint found 8 warnings:
-        - 86	Unnecessary semicolon.
+        - 86	Unnecessary semicolons.
         - 86	Expected a 'break' statement before 'case'.
-        - 92	Unnecessary semicolon.
+        - 92	Unnecessary semicolons.
         - 92	Expected a 'break' statement before 'case'.
-        - 98	Unnecessary semicolon.
+        - 98	Unnecessary semicolons.
         - 98	Expected a 'break' statement before 'case'.
-        - 104	Unnecessary semicolon.
+        - 104	Unnecessary semicolons.
         - 104	Expected a 'break' statement before 'case'.

 ### Accessibility

-** Used Lighthouse in Chrome DevTools to check performance, accesibility, best practices and SEO
+** Used Lighthouse in Chrome DevTools to check performance, accessibility, best practices and SEO

 * Lighthouse reports